khushboo28sahu/khushboo28sahu.github.io/README.md

 system.
 We propose an application layer solution to intelligently split and distribute the video traffic among the multiple network paths and interfaces and apply inter-stream coding for reliable transmission.
 The approach aims to enhance and control the end- to-end delay jitter performance in multi-access.
 We then propose a standardized set of APIs to access the smart-ambulance services
-(live data) for better utilization of the information, making the hospital system highly responsive and adaptable to the demand of critical situations to enhance the (pre- and post-) healthcare system.
-We share the product-level implementation and real- world results with a detailed explanation of front-end and back-end procedures to validate the proposed algorithms.
+(live data) for better utilization of the information, making the hospital system highly responsive and adaptable to the demands of critical situations to enhance the (pre- and post-) healthcare system.
+We share the product-level implementation and real-- world results with a detailed explanation of front-end and back-end procedures to validate the proposed algorithms.

 ![End-to-end communication system](images/MAS_arch.jpg)